nyangweso-rodgers/Web-Applications-with-React.js/React-Fundamentals/React-Toolchains/nextjs/nextjs-getting-started/Readme.md

 - [Further Reads]()
     1. [](https://nextjs.org/learn/foundations/from-react-to-nextjs/getting-started-with-nextjs)

+# History of `NextJS`
+* Released in Oct.
+2016 by __Vercel__ with the goal of resolving the following drawbacks of `ReactJS`
+    1. Performance issues
+    2. Routing
+    3. Server-side rendering
+    4. SEO

 # Manual Installation of `Next.js`
 * To add `Next.js` to your project, you will not need to load the `react` and `react-dom` scripts from [unpkg.com](https://unpkg.com/) anymore.
 Instead, you can install these packages locally using the `npm`.